metakgp/iit-kgp-network/README.md

 Section 5 deals with Contributing rules and Section 6 ends with a vote of thanks to people who helped me in anyway.

+> I am working on a VPN implementation based on lightway by ExpressVPN - [check out](https://github.com/sheharyaar/lagnos-vpn)

 # 1. VPNs